lineality/Pad_Net/README.md

 Possibly a way to audit network traffic by 'user.'

+#### "Layers"
+'where' the protocol sits:
-Maybe a 'layer' in the router on top of TCPIP?
+- in local 'router' on top of normal TCPIP
+- custom packet protocol
+- AWS sidewalk 'onion' type system

 iot?